Kabe Line: History

+The line, as a part of a plan to connect Hamada, Shimane with Hiroshima, was slowly extended north from Kabe station.

 The line voltage was raised from 750 V to 1,500 V (JNR standard) on 23 April 1962.

-Since 4 September 1968, the line had been on the government's list of deficit-ridden railways where service was to be discontinued.
+Since 4 September 1968, the line had been listed s one of the Deficit 83 Lines, a government's list of deficit-ridden railways where service was to be discontinued.

-After JR West took over the line in 1987, wanman driver-only operation was introduced on the Kabe – Sandankyō section.
+After JR West took over the line in 1987, one-man operation was introduced on the Kabe – Sandankyō section.

 Beginning in summer 2007, the ICOCA card can be used in all stations in the Hiroshima City Network, including all stations on the Kabe Line.

 On 4 February 2011, it was announced that a 1.6 km section of the abandoned segment, between Kabe Station and the former Kōdo Station, would be electrified and reopened.
 This will be the first such reopening by a JR Group company since the privatization of Japanese National Railways (JNR).
 Operation was scheduled to resume from fiscal 2015; the two new stations at Kōdo-Homachigawa and Aki-Kameyama finally opened on 4 March 2017.